RafaelFaisca32/desofs2024_M1C_3/Documentation/Requirements/FunctionalSecurityRequirements/functionalsecurityrequirements.md

 ## Authentication and Authorization

-- Users (clients, managers, drivers) must authenticate before accessing the system.
+- Users (customers, managers, drivers) must authenticate before accessing the system.
-- Clients should have the authority to create requests.
+- Customers should have the authority to create Services.
-- Managers should have the authority to assign requests to drivers.
+- Managers should have the authority to assign Services to drivers.
-- Drivers should only be able to access requests assigned to them.
+- Drivers should only be able to access Services assigned to them.
 - No default passwords in use for the application framework or any components used by the application.
-- Usage of JWT Token for Authentication managed by Server Side Code.
+- Usage of JWT Token for Authentication managed by Server-Side Code.
 - Invalidate Token when user Logouts.
 - Whenever the JWT Token expires, disable every transaction or data modifications.
 - The password policy should follow: